sscodebits/BigDataCraftSales/README.md

 After this, the two RDDs are joined simply using the join method and mapped to AnalyzerRow class.

 AnalyzerRow represents the results of Analysis and is handy in creating the needed data.
 The joined RDD is used to create the multiple statistics by using reduceByKey on multiple Date related keys created as Tuples and results are stored in HDFS.

+##### SalesAnalyzerSimple

+This class re-implements the analysis on joined data to optimize on re-use of joinData in multiple reduceByKey.
+It only does it once for sumDay stats and then re-use that result for sumMonth and so on.

 ##### SalesAnalyzerCassandra